maelou363/house_wars/README.md

 * When hitting the reset button it does not clear the results - only clears the inputs entered.
 * Adding commas to the input fields created a problem with our calculations.
 We ended up having to remove the type="number" from the input field to work with our Jquery but then was concerned from a UI standpoint that they would have to click another time to access the proper number keyboard.
 Our work around was type="tel" that allowed the calculations to properly calculate but still worked with our function.
 *  When not entering values in input field you will be alerted to add values.
 When this happens it resets the results section which would show previous calculations or a blank result section.
 Fixed bug by making sure it hides the result section upon this alert.
-* In Share Results form after clicking to close and reset to recalculate the UI 'message sent' does not reset
+* In Share Results form after clicking to close and reset to recalculate the UI 'message sent' does not reset.
+Fixed this by adding a innerText change within the resetValue function.
-*
+* EmailJS email template stopped sending results and just sending a blank email.
+We console logged values to confirm they were populating and they were.
+We confirmed on EmailJS EmailHistory that values were getting delivered.
+Ended up being that simply changing the color and font of the email template is what causes this bug.
+The fix was to make the email template plain.... unfortunately...
+* 'submit' Event Listener is firing on a button that is not connected.

 [Back to Top](#table-of-contents)